eigerproject/docs/docs/en/index.md

 ### __:fontawesome-solid-bolt: Current Features__

 - __:fontawesome-solid-quote-right: Dynamic Typing__: Eiger allows you to write code without worrying about data types.
 Variables are dynamically typed, enabling you to focus on logic rather than type declarations
-- __:fontawesome-solid-language: Interpreted Execution__: Eiger is an interpreted language, which means the code is executed line-by-line by the interpreted.
+- __:fontawesome-solid-language: Interpreted Execution__: Eiger is an interpreted language, which means the code is executed by the interpreter.
 - __:fontawesome-solid-code: Clean Syntax__: The syntax of Eiger is designed to be easy and readable.
 Inspired by the simplicity of languages like Python, it aims to reduce boilerplate code
 - __:fontawesome-solid-book: Standard Libraries__: Eiger has standard libraries that can be included in your code with one line of code.
 Standard libraries have commonly used code and can help development